luisgereda/portfolioFront/README.md

 ### Check out the live website [here](https://amazing-curran-aaef74.netlify.app/)

+### Pages overview: ###

+- A **Home** page where users can see all the photos that have been uploaded in the app in descending order from date of creation.

+- A **Explore Restaurants** page where you can look your favorite peruvian restaurant on a map and in any city.

+- An **Restaurant Space** page where users can see the Space of the restaurants, leave their reviews and their photos.

+- A **Explore Countries** page where users can share their photos of their home peruvian cooking all around the world.

+- A **Mi Account** page where users can see their photos and deleted them if it is needed.

 # Goals for this project:
 Demonstrate the main digital skills I've learned at the Codaisseur Academy.
 Build a full-stack web app from scratch into a working version within a two weeks.
+Making it Mobile responsive.
 Practice planning with user-stories, wireframes, datamodels, a kanban projectboard and git version control.
 Extend my coding knowledge and try out new technologies.
 I chose to use this opportunity to many to many relations and using the map as a main feature.